N3mEee/Weather-App/README.md

 # Weather App

-The goal of the project was to make a Weather app using promises with async/await and fetch.
+The goal of the project was to make a Weather app using promises with async/await and fetch API.

+-   Extra goal: use typescript with webpack

 ## Built With